daniellew77/Displacement-Atlas/README.md

 # Global Displacement Atlas

-An interactive 3D visualization mapping forced displacement and refugee flows across the world.

 ## Inspiration!

-This project was inspired by the New York Times' incredible article "[To Understand Global Migration, You Have to See It First](https://www.nytimes.com/interactive/2025/04/17/opinion/global-migration-facebook-data.html)" which demonstrated the power of visualizing human movement at a global scale.
-While that piece focused on all forms of migration using data from Meta (2022), this atlas specifically illuminates forced displacement—refugees and asylum seekers—using official data from the United Nations High Commissioner for Refugees (UNHCR) and the United Nations Relief and Works Agency (UNRWA).
+This project was inspired by the New York Times' incredible article "[To Understand Global Migration, You Have to See It First](https://www.nytimes.com/interactive/2025/04/17/opinion/global-migration-facebook-data.html)" which demonstrated the power of visualizing human migration at a global scale.
+While that piece focused on all forms of migration using data from Meta (2022), this atlas specifically illuminates forced displacement—refugees, internally displaced peoples, and asylum seekers—using official data from the United Nations High Commissioner for Refugees (UNHCR), the International Organization for Migration (IOM), and the United Nations Relief and Works Agency (UNRWA).

 The goal of this is to make the concept of migration, which we know largely anecdotally, visible on a global scale, so people can understand how migration ebbs and flows and what its current state is.